technion046195/technion046195/content/lecture13/slides.md

 - Properties:
   <div class="fragment" style="color:#006992">

-  - Not very usefull for supervised learning.
+  - Not very useful for supervised learning.
   - Required amount of data is exponential in the dimension.
   - Great for quick visualization.